Are Tiger Sharks Aggressive Towards Humans

 Swim in Groups

 Sharks are less likely to approach groups of people than individuals.
-Swimming or diving in a group can provide an added layer of safety.
-Stay close to your companions and maintain visual contact at all times.
+Also, stay close to your companions and maintain visual contact at all times.
+Consider this: swimming or diving in a group can provide an added layer of safety.
 If you are diving, assign a buddy to keep an eye on your surroundings and signal for help if needed.

 Avoid Erratic Movements and Loud Noises